-Fig. 216: A full-wave heavy-duty rectifier circuit with two ignitrons.
+Fig. 216.
+A full-wave heavy-duty rectifier circuit with two ignitrons.

 Fig. 216 shows a full-wave rectifier circuit using pairs of ignitrons and firing rectifiers.
-Electron flow through one of the ignitrons and the load is shown by full-line arrows for one halfcycle, and by broken-line arrows for the alternate half-cycle.
+Electron flow through one of the ignitrons and the load is shown by full-line arrows for one half-cycle, and by broken-line arrows for the alternate half-cycle.
 Instead of the tube-type firing rectifiers shown in Figs. 215 and 216 it would be entirely practicable to use copper-oxide rectifiers.
 With copper-oxide rectifiers there may be a resistor in series with the rectifier to prevent excessive electron flow in the firing circuit, also a fuse or breaker to protect parts of the firing circuit in case of overload.

 Fig. 217 shows a thyratron substituted for the firing rectifier.
 Now there can be electron flow through the ignitor circuit, which contains the thyratron, only when the thyratron breaks down.
-The grid voltage of the thyratron may be controlled by any of the methods explained when studying thyratron control systems, and it might be controlled with the help of a time-delay system.
-Thus, by control of small voltages and electron flows in the thyratron grid circuit we may control the instant during a half-cycle at which the ignitron breaks down or fires.
+The grid voltage of the thyratron may be controlled by any of the methods explained when studying thyratron control systems.